Season 1, Episode 79

 Correct.
 And in my book, I have areas of how to vet your potential surgeon.
 And you also want to ask ’em typically how many specimens do you remove if they’re like one or three most generalists do not recognize endo.
 Just to throw in one other thing, in my first week of fellowship I learned, well, in my residency I learned two appearances of endometriosis, white and chocolate ovarian cysts.
 That’s it.
 In my first week of fellowship, I realized endo can be blue, it can be white, it can be red, it can be yellow, it can be clear vesicles, it can be outpouching, it can be, it’s like boom, mind blowing.
 And so what’s happening is they can’t remove something they don’t see or they don’t know how to see.
 They’re not equipped to do a thorough job for you.
 Access to care breaks my heart.
 There’s very few excision surgeons because people say endo excision is harder than cancer surgery.
 When I was in Manhattan, I used to get referrals from Sloan Kettering all the time.
 They didn’t want the endo patients.
 It’s harder than cancer surgery.
 So access to care is tough.
 And I know in Canada a bunch, cause I get a bunch of Canadian patients, so it just breaks my heart all around just the whole process.
 I’m with you, I have endo and I feel everyone’s plight in what they’re going through.

 And I see it a lot in our practice, the symptoms.
-And it’s hard sometimes to get a diagnosed to get into have that laparoscopic surgery.
+And it’s hard sometimes to get a diagnosis to get into that laparoscopic surgery.
 What does that blood marker, the tumor marker ca 1 25.
 Do you use that or not so

 Much?
 Not at all.
 Because for those out there, yes it can be elevated in endometriosis, but it doesn’t help for me listening to someone’s symptoms.
 My physical exam, which I’ve honed over the last almost two decades, I can tell when someone’s in my office with 90% likelihood whether they have endometriosis.
 You don’t need to go for imaging, you don’t need to go for expensive testing.
 It’s my hands.
 I can